learn-academy-2021-delta/week-4-assessment-JBrady/interview-questions.md

   Your answer: Implicit return means the dev doesn't have to type the return keyword because Ruby already knows it's suppossed to return something.

   Researched answer: The return keyword doesnt have to be explicitly called in Ruby (but can be).
 An implicit return is when return isn’t explicitly called within a method.
-Ruby is smart enough to know when a method is suppossed to be returning as true.
+Ruby is smart enough to know when a method is suppossed to be returning as truthy.